slick/slick.github.com/community/process.md

 ## Project ownership

-The Slick project source code is owned and licensed by [Typesafe](https://www.typesafe.com).
-Though Typesafe wholly owns the Slick project and has the final say in any decisions made, Typesafe does not own the Slick community, nor does Typesafe take for granted its existence.
+The Slick project source code is owned and licensed by [Lightbend](https://www.lightbend.com).
+Though Lightbend wholly owns the Slick project and has the final say in any decisions made, Lightbend does not own the Slick community, nor does Lightbend take for granted its existence.

-For this reason, Typesafe's relationship to the Slick project is best described as a stewardship, Typesafe manages the Slick project, but is held accountable by the Slick community.
+For this reason, Lightbend's relationship to the Slick project is best described as a stewardship, Lightbend manages the Slick project, but is held accountable by the Slick community.

-For a statement of how Typesafe views open source, see the [Typesafe Open Source Position Statement](https://typesafe.com/open-source-position-statement).
+For a statement of how Lightbend views open source, see the [Lightbend Open Source Position Statement](https://lightbend.com/open-source-position-statement).

 ## Definitions